 These two types of construction will be examined in terms of how they change the workplace.
 The historical and engineering aspects of these structures will be covered from the following perspectives:

 * High-rise structures and office buildings (Example: The Empire State Building)

 An overview of innovative and unusual designs.

-Students taking this course will receive Science/Engineering/Technology (SET) credit.
-Classroom presentations and discussion will promote critical thinking to enable students to evaluate evidence, results, and claims related to the natural sciences or technology and their impact on broader human or societal issues.
-Classroom activities will also demonstrate logical reasoning through quantitative analysis (e.g., calculations, programming, graphical analysis).
-Furthermore, there will be illustration of scientific methodology and arguments will be constructed to create appreciation of engineering principles and issues.
-In their written papers and in their 5 minutes class presentation that will take place in the tenth week of the term, students are expected to highlight and detail principles similar to those listed above.
-The grade in this term paper will be assigned based on the quality and organization of the paper, relevance of content to the subject under consideration, understanding, clarity of presentation, and demonstration of ability to address questions with comprehension, in addition to the class presentation.
+Students taking this course will receive Engineering/Technology/Society (ETS) credit.
+Classroom presentations and discussion will promote critical thinking to enable students to evaluate evidence, results, and claims related to the natural sciences/engineering/technology and their impact on broader human or societal issues.
+In their written paper and in their oral presentation, students are expected to highlight and detail principles similar to those listed above.
+The grade in this term paper will be assigned based on the quality and depth of thought, organization, and relevance of content to the subject under consideration, understanding, clarity of presentation, and demonstration of ability to address questions with comprehension.

 Professor Ghaly Homepage Union College Homepage